-When beginning such a design process, it’s easy to talk to, observe and design around the experiences of the victims and also to look at the official data to see which may be the most fruitful areas to tackle.
-However, I’m intrigued by ‘anti-user-centred design’ instances like this, where designers have to make a situation as un-appealing or difficult as possible for one user group whilst not compromising the experience for legitimate users.
-So shouldn’t that user segment be included in the process?
+When beginning a design project, it’s easy to focus on talking to, observing and designing around the experiences of the victims and also to look at official crime data to see which may be the most fruitful areas to tackle.
+However, I’m also intrigued by ‘anti-user’-centred design work.
+Here designers have to empathise with an ‘anti-user,’ or someone seeking to abuse the system you’re designing.
+The brief is to make a situation as un-appealing as possible for one user group, whilst not compromising the experience for legitimate users.

 At a recent conference I spoke with Thinking Spaces about their work with prisons.
-When interviewing inmates, they always found the armed robbers and fraudsters the most interesting to talk to.
+When interviewing inmates, they always found people who had committed complex heists and fraud the most interesting to talk to.

 Spotting opportunities, thinking quickly and laterally, being able to see situations and analyse systems holistically in order to exploit, work around or disrupt them.
 These are important qualities in designers.
 In this context, ingenuity is often borne of necessity, restriction and observation.

 A tutor once told me of a fantastic example of product design outsmarting a system.
 Their mother lived in a flat with a coin-operated electricity meter.
 This was checked every month to be emptied, but was always found to have no coins in it at all, despite energy being used.
 No trace of the meter being tampered with, and the system affirming that coins had been put in.

 The flatmates had created a ice tray with pound coin sized holes.
 Put water in the holes, freeze it and pop out a handful of ice “slugs” (fake coins).
 They would drop them into the meter, where they would melt and evaporate.
 To absolve the guilty party in this article, know that the water company issued an ultimatum to share the secret and no action was taken.